buistvn/lainavi/README.md

 ### `node index.js`

 Starts up the bot.<br />
-Use ?help to view the list of commands.
+Use {prefix}help to view the list of commands.